 8. What can I do with my online subscription?

 Docs for Sale online gives buyers access to a wide range of documentaries from anywhere in the world.
 This online documentary platform contains award-winning titles selected for IDFA as well as other important documentaries that shouldn’t be missed.
-You can watch documentaries online 24 hours a day, 7 days a week.
-You’ll be able to browse through the catalogue or perform a search – by subject, genre, length, sales agent, etc.
+You can watch documentaries online at your convenience.
+You’ll be able to browse through the catalogue or perform a search – by subject, genre, length, etc.